Ayush2948/Crypto-Exchange/README.md

-Here is the final updated code for the README with the new images for Harsh, Pranav, and Ayush:

 # Crypto Exchange Platform

 This project is a cryptocurrency exchange platform built with modern web technologies.
 Users can connect their crypto wallets, view live cryptocurrency prices, and send crypto assets across the blockchain.
 The platform includes a responsive frontend, a smart contract backend, and live crypto price updates.